4: The Chalk

 The Manger, Uffington |

 Much of the soil layer on the chalk hills is thin, but in some places and in particular in the valleys and hollows, clay mud can accumulate.
-This isn't porous and as well as supporting a stream, it can result in flooded dips in the ground.
-In my experience, this is a common nuisance in patches of clay on higher ground in the Eastern Chilterns in particular.
+This isn't porous so dips in the ground can flood, a common nuisance in patches of clay on higher ground in the Eastern Chilterns in particular.

 Chalk Streams

 Chalk streams are rare and precious habitats and England has more of them than anywhere else on the planet.
-You will often find them clear and full of life.
+Notwithstanding the efforts of the Water Companies, you can still find them clear and full of life.
 The few remaining watercress farms are a testament to that.
-In my ‘Giro de Lilly Bottom’ cycle routes you encounter the Lea, Mimram, and Beane.
+In my ‘Giro de Lilly Bottom’ cycle route you encounter the Lea, Mimram, and Beane.
+Link: Giro de Lilly Bottom.
 To the west, the Chess south of Chesham and the Hamble Brook near Henley are particularly lovely.
 Lilley Bottom itself is the dry valley of the headwaters of the Mimram.

 River Chess nr.
 Latimer, Chesham |